-Team Ref Activity for 2020/21 What would a successful Delivery Milestones Capital Budget Responsible Officer Priority link outcome be?
-Governance 20 ensur purpose of the service: To create an effective government of the service of the s ernance framework and elections ensures a fra to deliver an effective mework for the deliver Majo Projects/Programme of work 9 01 Legal Services Review: review the provision of legal advice.
+Геат Ref Activity for 2020/21 What would a successful outcome be?
+Delivery Milestones Capital Budget Responsible Officer Priority link ensur purpose of the service: To create an effective govers compliance with our legal obligation.
+The work of ate and complete electoral register, and to plan and Governance framework and elections ensures a fra to deliver an effective mework for the deliver re & efficient demery of registration ocratic process all activity in order to of which maintain an Major Projects/Programme of work e: 01 Legal Services Review: review the provision of legal advice.
 The service is cost effective and accurate advice is provided in a timely manner.
 Service provision in place - end Q2 n/a AD Governance & Business Support O) Governance O2 Review and alignment of Constitutions: review of both authority's Constitutions.
 Processes and delegations are aligned to assist effective governance across one officer team.
 Ongoing over course of financial year with sections coming forward to Councils as completed. n/a AD Governance & Business Support £ О3 Independent Remuneration Panel: Review of members' allowances across both authorities.
 Panel report to Full Council meetings in May 2020.
-To be completed - end of Q1 n/a AD Governance & Business Support E 04 Consideration of Review by the Committee on Standards in Public Life: The Committee made a number of best practice recommendations which need to be considered and implemented as necessary.
+To be completed - end of Q1 n/a AD Governance & Business Support E O4 Consideration of Review by the Committee on Standards in Public Life: The Committee made a number of best practice recommendations which need to be considered and implemented as necessary.
 The members' Code of Conduct to be reviewed in this process, along with the process for dealing with alleged breaches, with a view to align across both authorities Aligned members' Code of Conduct and process for dealing with alleged breach of Code.
 To be completed - end Q4 (dependent on publication of guidance) n/a AD Governance & Business Support